vogler75/automation-gateway/native/README.txt

 ######################
 # Build
 ######################
-> update.sh  # build and copy java distribution of app to source and gets classpath
+> build-source.sh  # build and copy java distribution of app to source and get classpath
-> run.sh     # start the java distribution with agento to collect GraalVM configs
+> build-config.sh  # start the java distribution with agento to collect GraalVM configs
-> build.sh   # build native image with GraalVM
+> build-native.sh  # build native image with GraalVM

 ######################
 # Notes